 How much does an unsponsored application cost?

-The fee for an unsponsored application to extend the grant of leave on the scale up route is £715.
-The applicant will also be liable to pay the Immigration Health Surcharge, currently set at £624 per year, for each additional year of stay.
+The fee for an unsponsored application to extend the grant of leave on the scale up route is £822.
+The applicant will also be liable to pay the Immigration Health Surcharge, currently set at £1,035 per year of leave granted.
+The IHS is payable in full and upfront as part of the application process.

 What will be the conditions of any unsponsored permission?